vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

     AutoCertDomain = "my.lovely.domain.com"
 ```

-** It is a hard requirement of the `LetsEncrypt` validation process that the the server answering its challenge is running on the standard HTTPS port (443).
-By default, the GraphQL API listens on port 3008, and the REST API runs on 3009, so the validation will not succeed.
-This means, if you wish to make use data node's automatic certificate management, you must do one of the following:
+**It is a hard requirement of the `LetsEncrypt` validation process that the the server answering its challenge is running on the standard HTTPS port (443).** By default, the GraphQL API listens on port 3008, and the REST API runs on 3009, so the validation will not succeed.
+This means if you wish to make use of data node's automatic certificate management, you must do one of the following:

 * Forward port 443 on your machine to the GraphQL or REST API port using `iptables` or similar other network configuration CLI.
 Example: `iptables`: `iptables -A PREROUTING -t nat -p tcp --dport 443 -j DNAT --to-destination :3008`
 * Proxy pass to port 3008 by using reverse proxy server.
 Some example sources on how to set one up: